WebAssembly/design/AstSemantics.md

 [sequences of types](Calls.md) to describe their return values, so a `void` return type is represented as an empty sequence.

-### Memory Types

-*Memory types* are a superset of the local types, adding the following:

-  * `i8`: 8-bit integer
-  * `i16`: 16-bit integer

-Global variables and linear memory accesses use memory types.

 ## Linear Memory

 The main storage of a WebAssembly instance, called the *linear memory*, is a